tsaglam/Carcassonne/README.md

 The latest release is [version 1.4](https://github.com/tsaglam/Carcassonne/releases/tag/v1.4), all release notes can be found [here](https://github.com/tsaglam/Carcassonne/releases).

 ### Planned Features:
-* Multiple zoom levels
-* Improved meeple icons
+* Playing with a hand of tiles
 * Key bindings
 * Timed rounds
 * Playing in teams
-* Playing with a hand of tiles